ramarlina/DenoisingAutoEncoder/README.md

 DenoisingAutoEncoder
 ====================

-Denoising Autoencoder with dropouts and gaussian noise for learning high level representation of the feature space in an unsupervised fashion.
+Denoising Autoencoder with Salt and Pepper noise high level representation of the feature space in an unsupervised fashion.